tommydud/plots_cosigt_vs_lociT/README.md

 The main Rscript is src/qv_comparrison.R

-In order to run the script correctly yuo must specify the to maun arguments: Rscript src/qv_comparrison.R ARG1 ARG2
+In order to run the script correctly you must specify the to maun arguments: Rscript src/qv_comparrison.R ARG1 ARG2

 the plots will show the results startig from ARG1 performs better up untill ARG2 does better